-By mainly complying with the stipulations of the German Corporate Governance Code (GCGC) in the version of 16 December 2019, MLP continues to reinforce the confidence of its shareholders, clients, employees and other stakeholders in the management of the company.
+By mainly complying with the stipulations of the German Corporate Governance Code (GCGC) in the version of December 16, 2019, MLP SE continues to reinforce the confidence of its shareholders, clients, employees and other stakeholders in the management of the company.
 Responsible management geared toward long-term added value is a high priority for us.
 The Executive and Supervisory Boards ensure that MLP continues to review and develop corporate governance across the Group.

-Management and controlling structure
+Management and control structure